Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 A giant tornado forms from the heavens, touching down on the ground and violently tossing around all that it hits.
 Select a tile within range and create a 10 foot radius tornado centered on the chosen tile.
-While summoned, you may spend a minor action to move it up to 30 feet in a path of your choice.
+While summoned, you may spend a minor action to move it up to 6 tiles in a path of your choice.

 Whenever a creature starts their turn within the tornado or enters it for the first time on their turn, make a Prowess attack against them.
 If you hit, deal 3d6 + 3 \* Presence air damage to them and apply two stacks of aloft.
 If you miss, they suffer the effects at half efficacy.